 You can get a copy of Rising Son, and support 91.9 WCLK Atlanta's Jazz Station by purchasing it from Amazon at the link below:

 Have you thought about taking your education and career to the next level by attaining a Masters or Doctoral degree?

-The Clark Atlanta University Office of Graduate Recruitment and Admissions is hosting an Open House, Workshop and Information Session on Tuesday, February 4th from six until eight pm at the Henderson Student Center.
+The Clark Atlanta University Office of Graduate Recruitment and Admissions is hosting an Open House, Workshop and Information Session on Tuesday, March 4th from six until eight pm at the Henderson Student Center.

 This is your opportunity to learn more about masters and doctoral programs at Clark Atlanta University and find out how to apply to graduate school.